 More than twenty years later, Darwin was to publish his theory of evolution by natural selection.
 And thus, On the Origin of Species (1859) became one of the most controversial ideas of the 19th century.

 Darwin described his meeting with Henslow as the one circumstance ‘which influenced my career more than any other’.

 From university to parish priest

 Henslow engaged in many other philanthropic endeavours.
 During the so-called hungry 1840s, severe economic depression and serious crop failures across Europe led to widespread famine.
-He reacted to the crisis by letting 52 allotments on land owned by the parish church.
+He reacted to the crisis by letting 52 allotments on land which was owned by the parish church.

-He founded the Ipswich Museum in 1847, becoming its president in 1850.
+Henslow founded the Ipswich Museum in 1847, becoming its president in 1850.
 He administered local charities, and organised educational excursions to various venues, including the 1851 Great Exhibition.

-His contribution to agriculture
+Henslow’s contribution to agriculture

-Henslow’s last year
+Henslow’s last years

 The following winter, Henslow became seriously ill with a heart condition.
 His health continued to grow worse.
 Realising that the end was near, with Hooker standing vigil, he bade farewell to numerous visitors called to his bedside.
 Conspicuous by his absence was Charles Darwin, by now a virtual invalid himself.

 John Stevens Henslow died after a bronchial attack on 18th May 1861 aged 65.
 He is buried in Hitcham churchyard.
 Charles Darwin wrote to Hooker, saying, “I fully believe a better man never walked this earth.”